desmos-labs/desmos/docs/validators/common-problems.md

 ```

 ## Problem #3: My validator is inactive/unbonding
 When creating a validator you have the minimum self delegation amount using the `--min-self-delegation` flag.
+What this
-What this means is that if your validator has less than that specific value of tokens seldelegated, it will automatically enter the unbonding state and then be marked as inactive.
+means is that if your validator has less than that specific value of tokens self delegated, it will automatically enter
+the unbonding state and then be marked as inactive.

 To solve this, what you can do is getting more tokens delegated to it by following these steps:

 1. Get your address:
    ```bash